Job-Meter-Next-Proof

 Short answer

 Do not pick an AI chatbot by the cheapest signup price.
-Pick by the job and the first meter that will grow.
+Pick by the Job-Meter-Next-Proof Test: name the job, find the first meter that will grow, price the next tier, and prove the workflow before you rely on it.
 A website FAQ bot usually starts with message credits and source limits.
 A support workflow usually starts with conversations, AI resolutions, seats, and handoff.

 Start with FastBots Essential for simple website answers and modest volume.
 Inspect Chatbase Hobby when controlled sources and files matter.
 Use Tidio Starter or Growth when live chat and support workflow matter.
 Consider ChatBot.com Essential or Growth when you are buying a per-user AI support workspace.